Will & Trust Contests

 If you are a named beneficiary or have a direct interest in an estate, you may be able to challenge a will or trust if you believe it is invalid or is being mismanaged in some way.
 Will and trust contests offer a chance to set things right, so your loved one’s estate is managed in the way he or she wanted.

-At Taylor & Lihn, PLLC, we represent clients in Phoenix and the surrounding areas who are interested in challenging or defending a will or trust.
+At Taylor & Lihn, PLLC, or trust and will contest lawyers represent clients in Phoenix and the surrounding areas who are interested in challenging or defending a will or trust.
 Our experience with probate administration and litigation gives us a definite edge in any case we handle, as we can anticipate potential issues and present our clients’ cases intelligently and persuasively.

 Our team handles will and trust contests involving:

 - Undue influence, which occurs when a person is subject to fraud, influence, or coercion in the drafting or signing of a will or trust.
 A portion or all of a will or trust may be stricken if it is discovered that fraud, coercion, or undue influence were involved.
 Instances of elder abuse or financial exploitation may also offer grounds for a will or trust contest.